 Developments like DOCSIS 3.1 and fiber also pave the way for emerging media formats.
 The promise of more downstream is enough to encourage producers to explore new, high-quality mediums.
 It’s only a matter of time before 4K hits that tipping point much as HD video did.
 And if 4K is not sufficient, YouTube already supports 8K videos.

 No one is happy when their YouTube stream throttles down to standard definition.
 There are many causes to this but typically service providers are the first to take the blame.
 The demarcation line between the home and edge network is hardly a line anymore, leaving it up to operators to ensure that they are doing their best to deliver the services promised.

-Internet-of-Things is Maturing
+Internet of Things is Maturing

 There are more connected devices in the household than ever before and the proliferation of IoT devices is going to add to this.
-Currently there are many competing IoT standards for connectivity and it looks to stay that way for a long time.
+Currently, there are many competing IoT standards for connectivity and it looks to stay that way for a long time.
 This just adds confusion and complexity to the home network, so the question becomes, is it a customer service burden or a monetization opportunity?

 Jambalaya is a creole rice dish mixed with meat or seafood and comes in several variations.
 The name originates from the Provençal word meaning mish-mash.
 Like the dish itself, service providers will see a mish-mash of network and operation challenges as new technologies emerge and usage demands grow.
-Addressing these variations require solutions that are vendor- and network-agnostic, have flexible integration options, and can scale to match provider’s growth.
+Addressing these variations requires solutions that are vendor- and network-agnostic, have flexible integration options, and can scale to match providers’ growth.
 Addressed correctly, more “things” only help operators prosper.
 As they say in New Orleans, “laissez les bon temps roulez”, meaning, “Let the good times roll”.